yoctoyotta1024/CLEO/docs/source/libs/observers/observersmod.rst

 Observers Module
 ================

-This module of CLEO contains the all the implementation of observers for outputing data from CLEO, e.g. to a dataset or to a computer screen.
+This module of Cleo contains the all the implementation of observers for outputing data from Cleo, e.g. to a dataset or to a computer screen.

 .. toctree::